-PD-1, PD-L1, CTLA4, and LAG-3 inhibitors are types of checkpoint inhibitors.
+PD-1, PD-L1, and CTLA-4 inhibitors , and LAG-3 are types of checkpoint inhibitors.
 PD-1 and PD-L1 inhibitors generally produce fewer and less severe side effects compared with CTLA-4 inhibitors, such as ipilimumab.
 Nevertheless, the combination of the PD-1 inhibitor nivolumab and the CTLA-4 inhibitor ipilimumab is considered highly effective when a strong response is needed, although the use of this combination is associated with a more severe side-effect profile.
-LAG-3 inhibitors work together with PD-1 inhibitors to provide strong response as well but are associated with a milder side-effect profile than ipilimumab plus nivolumab in clinical studies to date.
+LAG-3 inhibitors work synergistically with PD-1 inhibitors to provide strong response as well but are associated with a relatively mild side-effect profile.
+There is also a combination therapy of atezolizumab (PD-L1 inhibitor) + vemurafenib + cobimetinib (both targeted therapies) that provides a longer response than targeted therapy alone.
+Again, it's important to remember that this triple combination is only available to patients whose melanoma is BRAF positive.

 It's also important to mention that the CTLA-4 inhibitor ipilimumab became commercially available in 2011, before the PD-1 and PD-L1 inhibitors.
 It was the first new treatment approved for melanoma in decades, and it ushered in a new era of melanoma research and treatment.
 However, as you will see below in How Well These Therapies Work, the PD-1 inhibitors have a better efficacy and safety profile.
-Therefore, ipilimumab is rarely prescribed as a single-agent therapy, unless the melanoma has failed to respond to other types of therapy first.
+Therefore, ipilimumab is rarely prescribed as a single-agent therapy.
 Instead, it is more frequently used in combination with nivolumab.
 For this reason, we will not spend time discussing ipilimumab as a single-agent therapy.